wilhelmer/mkdocs-multirepo/README.md

 Each entry under `repos` configures an MkDocs project:

-- `name`: Used to create the Git Submodule directory and also the output directory within `target_dir`.
+- `name`: Used to create the Git submodule directory and also the output directory within `target_dir`.
 - `title`: Text for the landing page list item.
 - `image`: Image for the landing page list item.
 - `url`: URL of the repository.
 - `branch`: Branch of the repository.
-Default: empty (which is `master` for most of the repositories).
+Default: empty (which is `master` for most repositories).
-- `mkdocs_dir`: Directory (within repo) where the mkdocs directory structure is located.
+- `mkdocs_dir`: Directory (within repo) where the MkDocs directory structure is located.
 Default: `.`.
-- `mkdocs_config`: Mkdocs config file used during `mkdocs build`.
+- `mkdocs_config`: MkDocs config file used during `mkdocs build`.
 Default: `mkdocs.yml`.
-- `index_html`: Index html file for this repository.
+- `index_html`: Index HTML file for this repository.
 Default: `index.html`.
-- `pdf`: Link to pdf file.
+- `pdf`: Link to a PDF file within the repository, if desired.
-- `element_id`: ID of the DOM element on the landing page where the links to the this repo project should be created.
-Default: from config.
+- `element_id`: ID of the DOM element on the landing page where the links to this repo project should be created.
+Default: use general setting (see below).

 Additionally, the following general settings are available: